tatyquebralayout/GitAdventure_game/docs/architecture.md

 └────────┬────────┘
          │
 ┌────────▼────────┐
+│    Entities     │  Define data structure (TypeORM Entities) └────────┬────────┘
+         │
+┌────────▼────────┐
-│  Repositories   │  Handle data access (currently mocked) └─────────────────┘
+│    Database     │  Data persistence (PostgreSQL via TypeORM) └─────────────────┘
 ```

 ### Key Components

-- **CommandController**: Handles Git command validation requests
-- **CommandValidationService**: Validates Git commands against expected patterns
-- **QuestCommandStep**: Model for Git command steps in quests/tutorials
+- **Controllers**: `AuthController`, `CommandController`, `QuestController`, `GameProgressController`
+- **Services**: `CommandValidationService`, `QuestService` (and potentially others for Auth, Progress)
+- **Entities**: `User`, `Quest`, `QuestCommandStep`, `GameProgress`, `UserProgress` (TypeORM entities)
+- **Config**: `database.ts` (TypeORM DataSource configuration)
+- **Middleware**: `authMiddleware.ts` (JWT authentication)

 ## Data Flow

-1. User enters a Git command in the TerminalSimulator
+1. User interacts with the frontend (e.g., enters a command, completes a quest step).
+2. Frontend state (Zustand) is updated optimistically or triggers an API call.
-2. Command is sent to the backend for validation
+3. API request is sent to the Backend (Express).
-3. Backend validates the command against expected pattern for current step
+4. Backend route is matched, middleware (e.g., auth) is executed.
+5. Controller handles the request, potentially validating input (DTOs).
+6. Service layer executes the core business logic.
+7. TypeORM entities/repositories interact with the PostgreSQL database for data persistence or retrieval.
-4. Response is returned to frontend
+8. Response is sent back through the layers to the frontend.
-5. If valid, the command is executed in the Git simulator
-6. Visual representation is updated in both GitGraph and Mermaid views
-7. Progress is updated and feedback is provided to the user
+9. Frontend updates its state (Zustand) and UI based on the API response.
+10. Visualizations (GitGraph, Mermaid) are updated based on the new state.

 ## Future Considerations

-1. **Database Integration**: Replace mock data with actual database storage
-2. **User Authentication**: Add user accounts and progress persistence
-3. **Additional Visualizations**: Implement more ways to visualize Git concepts
-4. **Expanded Quest System**: Develop more complex learning paths and challenges
+1. **Expanded Quest System**: Develop more complex learning paths and challenges.
+2. **Refined Command Validation**: Improve the flexibility and feedback of command validation.
+3. **Enhanced Visualizations**: Add more interactive elements or different visualization types.
+4. **Testing**: Increase test coverage for both frontend and backend.
-5. **Collaboration Features**: Add multiplayer/team learning capabilities
+5. **Collaboration Features**: Explore possibilities for team-based learning or interaction.
+6. **Deployment Strategy**: Define clear steps for deploying to production environments.